 A simple Eucharist with optional anointing and prayers for healing, lasts about half an hour.

-We are pleased that from October 2022 Holy Cross will be linked with St Salvador’s Episcopal Church, Stenhouse.
-We will share a Rector and Curate but remain two distinct congregations.
-St Salvador’s has seen remarkable growth in the past few years and we look forward to working together.
+Since October 2022 Holy Cross has been linked with St Salvador’s Episcopal Church, Stenhouse.
+We share a Rector, Curate and Assistant Priest but remain two distinct and flourishing congregations.
+St Salvador’s has seen remarkable growth in the past few years and we are excited about working together.
 It is in one of the most deprived parts of the city and runs a food bank.
 Find out more about St Salvador’s on their website.